-The power generation business of AboitizPower is among the leaders in the Philippines in terms of attributable installed capacity.1 Moreover, AboitizPower has the second largest distribution utility, in terms of captive customer connections and energy sales2, the second largest (in terms of number of customers) and third largest (in terms of share in total retail market demand) RES company.3 AboitizPower is a pioneer in building and operation of run-of-river hydropower plants in the country.
-Today, through its renewable energy Subsidiaries, AboitizPower has the largest installed capacity of renewable energy under its market control.4
+The power generation business of AboitizPower is the second largest in the Philippines in terms of attributable installed capacity.
+Moreover, AboitizPower has the second largest distribution utility, in terms of captive customer connections and energy sales, while its RES business is the second largest in terms of number of contestable customers and contracted demand.
+AboitizPower is a pioneer in building and operation of run-of-river hydropower plants in the country.
+Today, through its renewable energy Subsidiaries, AboitizPower has the largest installed capacity of renewable energy under its market control.

-For a full discussion, please refer to the section on "The Company" on page [79] of this Offer Supplement.
+For a full discussion, please refer to the section on "The Company" on page [•] of this Offer Supplement.